 New Hampshire solar installers have been working hard to have an impact in the clean energy available locally.
 The Granite State has enacted a wide variety of policies to encourage citizens making the switch to solar power, with the first incentive having been on the books since 1976.
 Between New Hampshire solar energy incentives, federal tax credits, utility rebate programs and more, solar power for home or business could be within your reach.

 Additionally, qualifying for one solar incentive doesn’t disqualify you from participating in another solar program.
 They can be combined to achieve incredible solar savings.

 30% Federal Solar Tax Credit

-Thanks to the 2022 Inflation Reduction Act, the federal solar tax credit incentive has been extended thanks to the recently enacted Consolidated Appropriations Act of 2021!
-Instead of decreasing to 22 percent for this year, it will stay at 26 percent.
-That’s more than a quarter of the cost of your solar power system covered before you apply additional incentives.
+Thanks to the 2022 Inflation Reduction Act, the federal solar tax credit incentive has been increased and extended!
+Instead of falling to 22 percent in 2023, it was raised from 26 percent to 30 percent through 2032.
+That’s more than one-quarter of the cost of your solar power system covered before you even start looking at additional incentives.

 New Hampshire solar property tax exemption